wizardmanannan/CX16Agi/README.md

 Obvious things that need to be done:\
 #Test more games, I have only tested one game thus far King's Quest III\
-#I have been building this under Windows, and the deployment tool I through together for the purpose is Windows dependent.
+#I have been building this under Windows, and the deployment tool I threw together for the purpose is Windows dependent.
 A Linux build tool should be developed\
 #String functions need to be uncommented out and retested
 #This code is currently very SLOW, this most likely culprit is that the engine unloads and loads resources a lot.
 I suspect that with a cache of some kind the speed should be a vastly improved\
 #Import the rest of the MEKA code base.
 I have been importing it in a piecemeal fashion, and using a stub\